openfaas/openfaas.github.io/_posts/2023-08-17-upgrade-to-the-function-crd.md

 hide_header_image: true
 ---

-Whether you're just starting as a customer or have been for a while, you may be missing out with the Function CRD.
+Whether you're just starting out with OpenFaaS or have been using it for a while, you may be missing out with the Function CRD.

 ## A quick history of OpenFaaS Kubernetes support